Hair: Human hair growth

+Hair grows everywhere on the external body except for mucous membranes and glabrous skin, such as that found on the palms of the hands, soles of the feet, and lips.
 The body has different types of hair, including vellus hair and androgenic hair, each with its own type of cellular construction.
 The different construction gives the hair unique characteristics, serving specific purposes, mainly, warmth and protection.